Strategyproof Multi-Item Exchange Under Single-Minded Dichotomous Preferences: Model and Concepts

 Let $\rho(I)$ denote the set of allocations that are feasible with respect to some feasibility constraints denoted by $\rho$.
 Depending on what the feasibility constraints $\rho$ capture, the term $\rho(I)$ could denote the set of allocations based on pairwise exchanges or exchanges cycles of size at most 3, or satisfying some distribution or diversity constraint.
 In principle, $\rho$ could also capture the S-IR requirement.
 Whatever feasibility conditions we assume on the model, we will assume that they allow the endowment allocation to be a feasible allocation.
 That is the only minimal assumption we make on the feasibility constraints.
 It ensures that there always exists at least one allocation satisfying the feasibility constraints.

-Since we are interested in mechanisms that satisfy any given feasibility constraints represented by $\rho$, we can view a mechanism as a function that maps $\rho$-feasible allocations to some allocation while taking into account the information in $I$.
+Since we are interested in mechanisms that satisfy any given feasibility constraints represented by $\rho$, we can view a mechanism as a function that maps the set of $\rho$-feasible allocations to some $\rho$-feasible allocation.
 Without loss of generality, we can think of mechanisms as choice functions that choose one of the `best' allocations from the set of feasible allocations.
-For any mechanism $M$ and restriction $\rho$, one can define the mechanism $K(I)= M(I,\rho(I))$ that only returns some allocation from the set of allocations $\rho(I)$.
-More generally, we will refer to $M(I,Y)$ as applying $M$ to the problem instance but only allowing $K$ to return an allocation from the set of allocations $Y$.\\
+More generally, we will refer to $M(I,Y)$ as forcing $M$ to return an allocation from the set of allocations $Y\subseteq \rho(I)$.

 Whereas each agent's private information is $(e_i,D_i)$, she can report any $e_i'$ and $D_i'$.
 We will assume $i$ can only declare an endowment that she actually has, therefore any reported endowment $e_i$, we assume that $e_i'\subseteq e_i$.
 We say that a mechanism is \emph{strategyproof} if there exists no instance under which some agent has an incentive to misreport her private information to get a more preferred outcome for herself.
 For strategyproof mechanisms, truth-telling is a dominant strategy for each agent.